 Welcome to the Industry Member's section of watermelon.org, developed especially for watermelon growers, shippers and importers.
 Here is a wealth of informational resources for your use.
 The NWPB is dedicated to assisting and supporting industry members by offering marketing materials for promotions and tools, such as logos, photos, health statements and more that can be used in your programs, websites, and other marketing efforts.

 District 6 Nomination Meeting to be held Saturday, Nov.
 8 in McAllen, TX

 District 6 Press Release & Proxy Form 2015

 Jan 14, 2014 - Secretary Vilsack Announces Watermelon Promotion Board Appointments

 Important Fact: The assessment rate is currently six cents per hundredweight.

 Click here for the User Guide to support the Online Handler's Report (PDF) - Step by Step instructions with graphics to walk you through filing your report online.

-Price elasticity of whole watermelon – how does it watermelon prices this summer and its effect on consumer purchases?
+Price elasticity of whole watermelon – how does it affect watermelon prices this summer?
+What is its effect on consumer purchases?

 The NWPB cannot dictate price to retailers for legal and other obvious reasons.
 As such this report should be used with discretion as you discuss this with retailers.
 All we are doing is stating the facts based on a valid research project of consumers, that is intended to show how certain price points can either stimulate or discourage purchases of watermelon based on what the consumer's in this study were reporting.
 We want this to be a win-win situation for all parties concerned.